-- Products with PIQ => registration granted after the entry of information in the system. - Products without PIQ => requires previous approval of information and documents entered into the system.
+- Products with PIQ => registration granted after the entry of information in the system, and - Products without PIQ => requires previous approval of information and documents entered into the system.

 MAPA can evaluate these processes, and in case of nonconformities, it informs the sanitary authority of the origin country, specifying the nonconformity and granting a period to adjust.
 Non-compliance with the requirements is subject to cancellation of product registration.

-The list of products with PIO is available in the computer system.
+The list of products with PIQ is available in the computer system.

-SDA/MAPA Normative Instruction no 01 of January 11, 2017
+- SDA/MAPA Normative Instruction n° 29 of September 23, 2015, and - SDA/MAPA Normative Instruction n° 01 of January 11, 2017.